S3-Portfolio/General/management.md

 ### Agile management tools
 [Source](https://fhict.instructure.com/courses/13025/pages/project-management-agile-management-tools?module_item_id=916358)
 #### Management tool:
-Our agile management tool is currently YouTrack.
-It can make clear burndown charts and it is easy to give a time estimate to tasks and user stories.
+Our "agile" management tool is currently Exel.
+We first used YouTrack because it can make clear burndown charts and it is easy to give a time estimate to tasks and user stories.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### How to plan agile projects?